Managing the Challenges Brought About by COVID-19

 Through Minister of State Ms Low’s insightful sharing, participants gained a better understanding that the current period may be time to consider focusing on 3 areas; namely the upskilling of workers, digitizing of processes, products and services, as well as the development of new business models.

 3E Accounting has heeded the call to grow Singapore’s external wing, future proof our business and deepen business capabilities.
 This is why our Founder Lawrence Chai chose to open our new country office in Hong Kong on schedule, last month despite COVID-19.
 We see potential in the Greater Bay Area and the Belt and Road Initiative.

 We welcome the launch of the new GoBusiness portal on 11 August.
 Under Enterprise Singapore, GoBusiness Licensing portal will provide businesses with a simpler, faster and better process when transacting with the government.
 At 3E Accounting, our Founder believes knowledge is to be shared and not hoarded so that we can all grow together.
 This is why 3E Accounting has partnered the SME Portal since 2016 and contributed expert articles on various aspects of businesses.

 Digital business transformation is a theme that resonates with what we have been doing at 3E Accounting.
-With a longstanding emphasis on digitization, the use of collaborative technology products such as Google G Suite, cloud servers, IP phones and security software has enabled us to conduct virtual client meetings, interactions and internal work smoothly and securely with zero disruption, during the Circuit Breaker.
+With a longstanding emphasis on digitization, the use of collaborative technology products such as Google Workspace, cloud servers, IP phones and security software has enabled us to conduct virtual client meetings, interactions and internal work smoothly and securely with zero disruption, during the Circuit Breaker.
 Our ongoing focus on employee skills training and upgrading with our staff attending relevant webinars have led to, greater productivity, effectiveness and ability to cross-deploy employee across roles where the need arises.